haipnh/haipnh.github.io/README.md

 ## Licenses & certifications
 - Strategic Training Programs
   - Microelectronics, in a part of U.S. – ASEAN Science, Technology, and Innovation Cooperation (STIC), sponsored by U.S. Department of State, Bureau of East Asia Pacific Affairs, the Association of Southeast Asian Nations (ASEAN) and Arizona State University (ASU)
+    - Offered by ASU:
-    - Introduction to Semiconductor Packaging, offered by ASU
+      - Introduction to Semiconductor Packaging
-    - Introduction to Materials Science, offered by ASU
+      - Introduction to Materials Science
-    - Adding Electronics to Rapid Prototypes, offered by ASU
+      - Adding Electronics to Rapid Prototypes
-    - Electrical Properties and Semiconductors, offered by ASU
+      - Electrical Properties and Semiconductors
-    - Prototyping, offered by ASU
+      - Prototyping
+      - Engineering and Product Design Processes
+      - Using Rapid Prototyping in the Engineering Design Process
+      - Random Models, Nested and Split-plot Designs
     - The Foundations of Cybersecurity, offered by University System of Georgia
-    - Design Thinking for Innovation, offered by University of Virginia
 - Specializations
   - [Data Structures and Algorithms Specialization, by University of California San Diego on Coursera](https://www.coursera.org/account/accomplishments/specialization/KXN4VXDCJ2WZ)
 - Crash Courses